 John Lukenangula and Sabine Baumgart

-Dr. Nadine Appelhans is a researcher at the Faculty of Spatial Planning at TU Dortmund University, Germany.
+Nadine Appelhans is Researcher at the Faculty of Spatial Planning at the Technical University of Dortmund, Germany.

-Prof. Dr.-Ing.
-Sabine Baumgart was Chair of Urban and Regional Planning at the School of Spatial Planning, TU Dortmund, Germany from where she retired in 2018.
+Sabine Baumgart was Chair of Urban and Regional Planning at the School of Spatial Planning, Technical University of Dortmund, Germany, from where she retired in 2018.